mnowlin/mnowlin.github.io/_posts/2017-09-14-library-talk.md

 Here are the slides from the talk: <a href="{{ site.url }}/files/gccPres2017.pdf"><i class="fa fa-file-powerpoint-o"></i>&nbsp;slides</a>

 <br />
-Here is video used to promote the talk: <object width="560" height="315" data="https://www.youtube.com/embed/ICCyHKP4d00" frameborder="0" allowfullscreen></object>
+Here is a video used to promote the talk: <object width="560" height="315" data="https://www.youtube.com/embed/ICCyHKP4d00" frameborder="0" allowfullscreen></object>

 <br />
 Here are some images from the talk (Thanks Gibbs!):